warnost/CaseStudy01/William_Arnost_CaseStudy01.md

 ![](William_Arnost_CaseStudy01_files/figure-html/unnamed-chunk-13-2.png)<!-- -->

 These graphs show the median ABV and IBU by state.
 Kentucky and DC produce the beers with the highest median alchohol by volume.
-Maine and West Virgina have the highest median bitterness.
+Maine and West Virginia have the highest median bitterness.
 South Dakota did not have any bitterness observations.

 ## 5. Which state has the maximum alcoholic (ABV) beer?
 Which state has the most bitter (IBU) beer?